eleuthero/bioinformatics/hiv-project/README.md

     global alignment (all years for subtype SSSS, not just year YYYY).

     ./sequences/SSSS/YYYY.fasta.extended.consensus:
-    70%, 80%, 90%, 100% consensus sequences for all sequences in
+    Contains consensus sequences for all sequences in YYYY.fasta.extended.
-    YYYY.fasta.extended.

     ./sequences/SSSS/YYYY.fasta.extended.reduced:
     Contains all sequences in YYYY.fasta.extended, but with poorly-covered